 When I read that the core criterion within the Character Review was the age of the houses and that the review’s author assessed sixteen Oriental Terrace houses and found that none existed before 1900, I thought WHAT!!!??
 How come, when Joe’s place and three of the five houses closest to it are pre-1900, another is 1900 and as already mentioned, there’s at least one more at 10 Oriental Terrace?
 Others are pre-1920 so qualify to fit within the pre-1930s Demolition Rule.

 Then I read on and saw another criterion, relating to visual prominence.
 The review states that ‘it is difficult to obtain a medium and close range view of the area from public spaces’ and consequently Oriental Terrace is given a ‘Low’ (2) rating for visual prominence.
 WHAT!!!??
-I thought again, visualising the prominence of Joe’s place in all those ‘iconic’ photographs, all those visitors and locals toiling up and running down the zigzag, past the upper zigzag houses, remembering a Dutch couple carefully examining and photographing the upper zigzag houses, just the other day.
+I thought again, visualising the prominence of Joe’s place in all those ‘iconic’ photographs, all those visitors and locals toiling up and running down the *very* public space of the zigzag, past the upper zigzag houses, remembering a Dutch couple carefully examining and photographing the upper zigzag houses, just the other day.
 For long range, medium or close views from public spaces, Joe’s place and the other nearby houses may be unparalleled in Wellington.

 Again, what happened?
 How did it happen?
 Why?
 And who will now benefit from a shonky chain of research and decisions based on it?
 Let’s hope that the WCC will remedy their errors.